-What are its true fuel economy and emissions levels?
+What are the car's true fuel economy and emissions levels?

-The vast majority of cars can't meet their official fuel economy (mpg) figures when they’re faced with our more realistic tests, which include a motorway element to truly assess fuel consumption at high speeds.
+Many cars struggle to meet their official fuel economy (mpg) figures when they’re faced with our more realistic tests, which include a motorway element to truly assess fuel consumption at high speeds.